MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pin-teams-apps-based-on-license.md

 # Tailor your Teams apps based on license

 > [!NOTE]
 > Currently, this feature applies to F licenses.
 Therefore, this article focuses on the frontline worker experience.
-Education licenses will be supported in the future.
+Other license types will be supported in the future.

 ## Overview